SeisSol/SeisSol/Documentation/compilation.rst

     CC=mpiicc CXX=mpiicpc FC=mpiifort  CMAKE_PREFIX_PATH=~:$CMAKE_PREFIX_PATH PKG_CONFIG_PATH=~/lib/pkgconfig/:$PKG_CONFIG_PATH cmake cmake -DNETCDF=ON -DMETIS=ON -DCOMMTHREAD=ON -DASAGI=OFF -DHDF5=ON -DCMAKE_BUILD_TYPE=Release -DTESTING=OFF  -DLOG_LEVEL=warning -DLOG_LEVEL_MASTER=info -DARCH=skx -DPRECISION=double ..
     make -j48

-Here, the DCMAKE_INSTALL_PREFIX controlls, in which folder the software is installed.
+Here, the :code:`DCMAKE_INSTALL_PREFIX` controlls, in which folder the software is installed.
-Note that you have to adjust the CMAKE_PREFIX_PATH and PKG_CONFIG_PATH in the same manner - if you install all dependencies in a different directory, you need to replace ${HOME} by the path to this directory.
+You have to adjust the :code:`CMAKE_PREFIX_PATH` and :code:`PKG_CONFIG_PATH` in the same manner - if you install all dependencies in a different directory, you need to replace :code:`${HOME}` by the path to this directory.
+It is also important that the executables of the matrix mutiplication generators (Libxsmm, PSpaMM) have to be in :code:`$PATH`.
+You can also compile just the proxy by :command:`make SeisSol-proxy` or only SeisSol with :command:`make SeisSol-bin`

 NOTE: CMake tries to detect the correct MPI wrappers.

-You can also run ccmake .. to see all available options and toggle them.
+You can also run :command:`ccmake ..` to see all available options and toggle them.

 Running SeisSol
 ---------------

 1. Follow the instructions on :ref:`Configuration <Configuration>`.
 2. run SeisSol version of interest.
 To run the example:
-   ``./SeisSol_release_....
-PARAMETER.PAR``
+   :command:`./SeisSol_release_....
+PARAMETER.PAR`

 Further information regarding meshing and parameter files etc. can be found in the documentation folder.
 See also :ref:`A first example <a_first_example>`.